OpenTreeOfLife/deployed-systems/README.md

 Each named directory represents a complete working system, e.g., 'development' or 'production'.
 Typically this involves multiple servers working in concert, each providing websites or other services in the OpenTreeOfLife project.

-See the README file in each directory for a description of each system's purpose and notable history.
+---

+Our current setup (early 2020) still uses `(dev)tree` for the main webapp (synth-tree viewer) and study curation tool.
+But we split the various "API services" into separate deployments.

+For most of these, the name accurately reflects what repo/system will be deployed.
+But note that otcetera is deployed as part of `(dev)api`.
+This name reflects is central role in receiving and dispatching all requests to (dev)api.opentreeoflife.org.

+NOTE: otindex is now handled separately via Ansible!
+Expect more of the same as we move away from germinator.

+Also NOTE the special case of 'files.opentreeoflife.org' vhost, for which see [here](http://files.opentreeoflife.org/README.md).

+---

 For more on our deployment tools and how to use them, see the [deployment README](https://github.com/OpenTreeOfLife/opentree/tree/master/deploy) in the main 'opentree' repository.
 Details on the use of each value in a server-config file can be found in the commented [sample.config](https://github.com/OpenTreeOfLife/opentree/tree/master/deploy/sample.config) file.

 ### Migrating to a new production system